Event Arcs

 Premise

 Extinction: Trippin' is the anthology's reality-bending crossover.
-It should be treated as a special side page rather than an ordinary main-continuity military operation.
 Trip, Mike, BT, and Mrs. Deneaux enter the Extinction Cycle world during one of its most important early moments: the attempt to get Kate Lovato out of the Atlanta crisis.

 The story's function is not to replace Extinction Horizon.
 It adds a pressure point at the edge of the same event.
 While Beckham fights to extract Kate, the crossover survivors become an unwilling diversion in a city already past saving.